 The journey to becoming more of a conscious leader in your life starts with self-awareness.
 Within this context, you need to begin to understand more about how you operate as a person.
 Where did your beliefs come from?
 What insecurities are driving your behaviour?
 How do you come across to other people?
 These are some of the fundamental questions to start considering to begin knowing more about yourself.
 We can only be as helpful as we know ourselves.
 The more we can understand ourselves, the more useful we can start to become for other people around us.
 We are all unique individuals that have intricate thought patterns; however, we tend to repeat the same behaviours in certain situations.

 Discovering what the cause or triggers are can begin us on a journey change the outcome.
-Life is rarely a straight path and there will be things outside of your control that could impact you or the people around you in a negative way.
-Often in those situations, it’s much easier to be a pessimist or blame others for the situation you are in.
-This is an example of a negative bias.
+Life is rarely a straight path, and there will be things outside of your control that could impact you or the people around you in a negative way.
+Often in those situations, it’s much easier to be a pessimist or blame others for the situation, which is an example of a negative bias.
 Negativity bias is when we pay more attention to negative experiences over neutral or positive experiences.

 When we strive to become better than we are, everything around us becomes better too.

 Here are some of the ways to begin cultivating awareness, which as mentioned in the first step on becoming a conscious leader.
 Here are some basic concepts which should help.
 You need to give yourself time to discover which technique is best suited for you and try to experiment.